katsikas-kostas/ink-vn-engine/README.md

 ### Include everything in your HTML

-Just include the lib in your HTML file and create a new `VisualNovInk` object, giving it your ink file, an HTML element ID (a canvas is going to be created within it) and your VN width and height.
+Just include the lib in your HTML file and create a new `VisualNovInk` object, giving it your ink file, an HTML element ID (a canvas is going to be created within it).

 ```html
 <!DOCTYPE html>